mendix/docs/content/developerportal/deploy/private-cloud-supported-environments.md

 Mendix for Private Cloud Operator `v2.*.*` is the latest version which officially supports:

-* Kubernetes versions 1.19 through 1.21
+* Kubernetes versions 1.19 through 1.22
-* OpenShift 4.6 through 4.7
+* OpenShift 4.6 through 4.8

 {{% alert type="warning" %}}
 Kubernetes 1.22 is a [new release](https://kubernetes.io/blog/2021/08/04/kubernetes-1-22-release-announcement/) which removes support for several deprecated APIs and features.

-This version of Kubernetes was released recently and is not yet offered or fully supported by most distributions and providers.
+This version of Kubernetes is not yet offered or fully supported by most distributions and providers.

-Mendix for Private Cloud Operator v2.\*.\* is expected to be compatible with Kubernetes 1.22 - but until we have fully validated this, running Mendix for Private Cloud in Kubernetes 1.22 is not officially supported.
+Mendix for Private Cloud Operator v2.\*.\* is compatible with Kubernetes 1.22.

 Existing clusters running Mendix for Private Cloud Operator v1.\*.\* will need to be upgraded to Kubernetes 1.21 and Mendix for Private Cloud Operator v2.\*.\* **before** upgrading to Kubernetes 1.22.
 {{% /alert %}}